AndyObtiva/strategic/README.md

 code (Open/Closed Principle).
 - Fetching the right strategy without use of conditionals.
 - Avoiding duplication of strategy dispatch code for multiple domain models
-- Have different strategies mirroring an existing domain model hierarchy
+- Have different strategies mirror an existing domain model hierarchy

 `strategic` solves these problems by offering:
-- Strategy Pattern support through including a Ruby module (trait mixin)
+- Strategy Pattern support through a Ruby mixin and strategy path/name convention
-- Automatic discovery of strategies based on a directory/namespace convention
+- Automatic discovery of strategies based on path/name convention
-- Ability to fetch the needed strategy without use of conditionals
+- Ability to fetch needed strategy without use of conditionals
-- Ability to fetch a strategy by name or by object type to strategize by
+- Ability to fetch a strategy by name or by object type to mirror
 - Plain Ruby and Ruby on Rails support

-`strategic` enables you to make any existing domain model "strategic", to externalize all logic concerning algorithmic variations into separate strategy classes that are easy to maintain and extend.
+`strategic` enables you to make any existing domain model "strategic", externalizing all logic concerning algorithmic variations into separate strategy classes that are easy to find, maintain and extend.

 ## Instructions